 Research Administrator 3

-The Department of Psychiatry and Behavioral Sciences is seeking a Contracts and Grants Finance Manager to work under minimal supervision on all financial aspects of the Principal Investigators assigned to the work unit they support.
-This includes a large volume and diverse set of federal and non-federal sponsored research projects, involving multiple sub-awards, principal investigators, and/or cross-school initiatives.
+Stanford University is seeking a Research Administrator 3 to manage the proposal preparation and/or post award activities for a large volume and diverse set of complex, federal and non-federal sponsored research projects, involving multiple sub-awards, principal investigators, and/or cross-school initiatives.

 - Prepare complex proposals within parameters of sponsored and non-sponsored research guidelines.
 Oversee and communicate submission process, both paper and electronic; resolve issues relating to proposal preparation and submittal process.